rptine/password-classifier/README.md

 # Password Classifier

-Program written in python and bash that takes in a proposed password as input and returns whether or not the password is ```weak``` or ```strong``` The decision process is based on entropy and the presence of common collections of characters.
+Program written in python and bash that takes in a proposed password as input and returns whether or not the password is ```weak``` or ```strong```.
+The decision process is based on entropy and the presence of common collections of characters.

 ## Installing